adaapp/primers-portfolio-FarhanaFKhan/README.md

 * Create a method to convert C->F

 #### Reflection (as well as issues, challenges & resolutions)
 The biggest issue was related to testing the areas my solution failed, originally, I tested to see if it worked - however, it wasn’t until I tried to break it that I found some of the more serious issues with my design and implementation.
-For example, the programme crashed when string was entered as input instead of float.
+For example, the program crashed when string was entered as input instead of float.
 Then I used try/catch block of code.
-What it does is, it prevents the programme from crashing and displays the exception on the console.
+What it does is, it prevents the program from crashing and displays the exception on the console.

 ### Primer 2 - Self-service Checkout
 This challenge requires us to allow the user to input number of items and their cost unless they terminate it by inputting 0.
-The programme should then calculate the sub total and apply a fixed shopping tax on it and then add those two values together to display the total amount.
+The program should then calculate the sub total and apply a fixed shopping tax on it and then add those two values together to display the total amount.
 #### Reflection (as well as issues, challenges & resolutions)
 The first thing that needed to figure out was how to loop through the prompts to keep asking for inputs unless 0 was entered.
 That was solved using do while loop.
 I also thought about abstracting the following piece of code into its own pure function: